 Installation is a very important consideration because professional installation is strongly recommended with many heat pumps.

-A split-ductless heat pump is the easiest type to install, but even with good DIY skills, it will take time and patience.
+Split-ductless heat pumps are the easiest to install, but doing so takes time and patience, even with good DIY skills.
 As a rough guide, contractors often work in pairs and would expect installation to take around 5 hours.

-Air source heat pumps for pool heating can be self-installed, if you have the required electrical knowledge.
-Household systems are far more complex, typically requiring a couple of days to install.
+Air-source heat pumps for pool heating can be self-installed if you have the required electrical knowledge.
+Whole-house heat pumps are far more complex, typically requiring a couple of days to install.
 Unless you have a wealth of experience, it’s a job that’s probably best left to professionals.
 Several manufacturers warn that their equipment should only be installed by qualified technicians.

 That’s also true with geothermal heat pumps.
-An initial survey is conducted to see if the site is suitable, then there’s substantial groundwork or drilling to install the loop.
-They are often recommended as an efficient solution for new builds and large, open plots.
+An initial survey will need to be conducted to determine whether the site is suitable, and then substantial groundwork or drilling will be required to install the loop.
+These pumps are often recommended as efficient solutions for new builds and large open plots.
 Installation in well-developed urban areas can be challenging.

 FAQs

-Now that you’ve had the opportunity to read about some of the key features and consider some of the best heat pumps on the market, you may have lingering questions.
-It’s a complex area, so it would be understandable if a few questions remained.
+Now that you’ve had the opportunity to read about some of the key features and consider some of the best models on the market, you may have lingering heat pump questions.
 The following answers to some of the most common queries may help.

 Heat pumps typically output three to four times more energy than they consume, so they use electricity very efficiently.
+Heat pump use reduces fossil fuel consumption compared to traditional alternatives.
 As with any heating or cooling system, heat pumps need proper management to maximize savings.

-Air source and split-ductless heat pumps can be damaged if they freeze, but many have internal heaters to prevent this.
-It’s important to check.
+Air-source and split-ductless heat pumps can be damaged if they freeze, but many have internal heaters to prevent this.
 Properly installed geothermal heat pumps should not be affected because they are deep enough that the cold does not reach them.

-While selecting the best heat pump should be based more on specification than brand, Daikin, Goodman, and Pioneer all perform consistently well in independent satisfaction surveys.
+As with HVAC brands and HVAC systems, selecting the best heat pump should be based more on specifications than brand.
+That said, Daikin, Goodman, and Pioneer all perform consistently well in independent satisfaction surveys.